 who slaughters a paper target tacked to a hay bale.

-the usual lawnmowers grumbling and chain saws
+be lawnmowers grumbling and chain saws ripping

-ripping through the air along with the blowdown.
+through the air along with the blowdown.

 Instead, traffic tapers off and ammo is spent.